-Carroll Baker (born May 28, 1931 Johnstown, Pennsylvania, USA) is a retired American actress of film, stage, and television.
+Carroll Baker (born: Karolina Piekarski) is a retired American actress of Polish origin of film, stage, and television.
 Throughout the 1950s and 1960s, Baker's range of roles from young ingénues to brash and flamboyant women established her as both a pin-up and serious dramatic actress.
 After studying under Lee Strasberg at the Actors Studio, Baker began performing on Broadway in 1954.
-From there she was recruited by director Elia Kazan to play the lead in the adaptation of two Tennessee Williams plays into the film Baby Doll in 1956.
+From there she was recruited by director Elia Kazan to play the lead in the adaptation of two Tennessee Williams plays.
 Her role in the film as a coquettish but sexually naïve Southern bride earned her BAFTA and Oscar nominations for Best Actress, as well as a Golden Globe award for Most Promising Newcomer that year.

-In the mid-1960s, as a contract player for Paramount Pictures, Baker became a sex symbol after appearing as a hedonistic widow in The Carpetbaggers (1964).
+In the mid-1960s, as a contract player for Paramount Pictures, Baker became a sex symbol.
 The film's producer, Joseph E. Levine, cast her in the potboiler Sylvia before giving her the role of Jean Harlow in the biopic Harlow (1965).
-Despite significant prepublicity, Harlow was a critical failure, and Baker relocated to Italy in 1966 amid a legal dispute over her contract with Paramount and Levine's overseeing of her career.
-In Europe, she spent the next 10 years starring in hard-edged giallo and horror films, including Romolo Guerrieri's The Sweet Body of Deborah (1969), Umberto Lenzi's Orgasmo (1969) and Knife of Ice (1972), and Corrado Farina's Baba Yaga (1973), before re-emerging for American audiences as a character actress in the Andy Warhol-produced dark comedy Bad (1977).
+Baker relocated to Italy in 1966 amid a legal dispute over her contract with Paramount and Levine's overseeing of her career.
+In Europe, she spent the next 10 years starring in hard-edged giallo and horror films.